 Overall 98% of homes and businesses across the county can expect to have access to fibre-based broadband by the end of the contract.
 The target is for more than 90% of homes and businesses to be able to get broadband speeds of 24 Mbps and higher, with a minimum of 2 Mbps to very nearly 100% of premises.

 The Connecting Cambridgeshire programme is now working with BT Openreach on planning and detailed surveys for the roll-out, which will require a substantial re-design of the network.
 The roll-out has to be carefully planned in phases to make the best use of public money.

-Regular updates will be posted on the Connecting Cambridgeshire website www.connectingcambridgeshire.co.uk to keep you informed and Cambridgeshire ACRE will provide links to these via its regular monthly e-News Digest.
+Regular updates will be posted on the Connecting Cambridgeshire website www.connectingcambridgeshire.co.uk and Cambridgeshire ACRE will provide links to these via its regular monthly e-News Digest.